-The modern office of the digital nomad or flexible employee is not a cubicle or even a wood-paneled corner office, it's wherever they happen to be working that day.
+The modern office of the remote worker, digital nomad, or flexible employee is not a cubicle or even a wood-paneled corner office, it's wherever they happen to be working that day.
 For many hybrid employees, those who alternate between working remotely and working from an office, they are often on the move and carry the essentials between a home office and a co-working space.

 For the 68% of employees around the world who work remotely at least once a month, it's important to have a dedicated space to concentrate, work efficiently, and be creative without too many distractions from home.
 We've compiled a list of unique home office spaces for those who work from home or telecommute to inspire your home workspace.

 Before we dive into examples, for those considering creating a space within their home to work remotely or take video conferencing calls from home, let's go through the essentials for any home office.